anderspitman/awesome-tunneling/README.md

 I started this list because I'm looking for a simple tool/service that does the
 following:

-* Allows me to register a domain name and set the records to point it at the server.
+* Allows me to register a domain name and automatically points the records at the server running the tunnels.
-* Automatically sets up HTTPS (apex and wildcard) for the domain.
+* Automatically sets up and manages HTTPS certificates (apex and subdomains) for the domain.
 * Provides a client tool that tunnels TCP connects through the server without requiring root on the client.
-* Provides a web interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.
+* Provides a simple interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.

-So far I haven't found it.

-# The list
+So far I haven't found a tool that does all of this.
+In particular, while some of them can do automatic certs through Lets's Encrypt, none of them integrate the domain registration and DNS management.

 # Open source